Skip to main contentIBM Quantum Documentation Preview

 • Output: Ansatz and Hamiltonian modeling the Heisenberg chain

-Construct an ansatz and Hamiltonian which model a 10-spin Heisenberg chain.
-First, we import some generic packages and create a couple of helper functions.
+Construct an ansatz and Hamiltonian that model a 10-spin Heisenberg chain.
+First, we import some generic packages and create some helper functions.

 num_spins = 10